Reranking Passages with Coarse-to-Fine Neural Retriever Enhanced by List-Context Information: Approach

 \subsection{Fine Ranker}

 The inputs to the fine ranker are vectors of top-k QA pairs ${\bf O}_{{\bf h}_t}^{(f)}$ and top-k passages ${\bf P}_{{\bf h}_t}^{(f)}$.
-Figure \ref{fine.fig1} shows the architecture of the fine ranker, which consists of a list-context attention mechanism combining static and adaptive attention.
+The architecture of the fine ranker is depicted in Figure \ref{fine.fig1}.
+It incorporates a list-context attention mechanism that combines both static and adaptive attention.